Soft launch: our tips to succeed this essential step in launching a mobile game (part 2)

 • UX & resolution of bugs: countries with inexpensive users (low CPI).

-• Retention: countries exhibiting similar behaviour to your target audience.
+• Retention: countries exhibiting similar behavior to your target audience.
 “Tier 1” countries.

-• Acquisition: opt for a country with a population that resembles your target audience to evaluate the CPI/ROAS.
-However, if the aim is to observe targeting and creatives etc., nearly all countries will exhibit similar behaviour (pay attention to the language, cf. explanation below).
+• Acquisition: opt for a country close to your target audience to assess CPI/ROAS.
+However, if the goal is to observe targeting, creatives, etc., almost all countries will exhibit similar behavior (pay attention to language, see the explanation below).

 Another important point to consider: the language of the game.
 If the game is only available in one language – usually English – you will need to consider two separate strategies.

-2) Conversely, if the game includes text or is more complicated: the language will be very important.
-Which means you will need to choose a country with ties to English: either an anglophone country or somewhere with a large population of English speakers.
+2) If the game includes text or more complex mechanics: the language will have a significant impact.
+It will be necessary to choose a country with an affinity, either English-speaking or with a large population that speaks English.

 Finally, if you are contemplating soft-launching your game on just one operating system, remember that KPIs can differ slightly from one OS to another.
 The iOS penetration rate in certain locations is also limited.